Knowledge Restoration-driven Prompt Optimization: Unlocking LLM Potential for Open-Domain Relational Triplet Extraction: Conclusion

 \section{Conclusion}

-In this paper, we analyze the challenges of prompt optimization and relation canonicalization in open-domain relational triplet extraction and propose KRPO, which leverages knowledge restoration-based self-evaluation to accumulate experience from previous errors and iteratively derive more effective prompts, thereby better unlocking the potential of large language models for extraction.
-In addition, KRPO employs a relation canonicalizer to align relations with deeper semantics, further improving the quality of constructed knowledge graphs.
+In this paper, we analyze the challenges of prompt optimization and relation canonicalization in ORTE and propose KRPO, which enables feedback-driven prompt optimization under supervision-deficient open-domain settings.
+Through knowledge restoration-based self-evaluation, KRPO iteratively refines prompts, better unlocking the potential of LLMs for extraction.
+It enhances schema consistency in constructed KGs by memory-augmented relation canonicalization.
 Experiments on multiple datasets with different LLM backbones demonstrate the effectiveness of KRPO.